mariangle/repairshopr/README.md

 <!-- ABOUT THE PROJECT -->

 ## Introduction
-TicketShopr is a lightweight web application specifically customized for a user from Cirbit who sought a more streamlined and efficient ticket management solution within RepairShopr.
-This user desired a modernized interface, the flexibility of dark and light themes, simplified ticket tables, and a comprehensive view of all ticket comments.
-TicketShopr was born from these requirements, offering a fresh approach to RepairShopr interactions.
+TicketShopr is a lightweight web application specifically customized for Cirbit employee who sought a more straightforward and efficient ticket management solution within RepairShopr.

 ## Usage

-You can explore TicketShopr with the provided test data to familiarize yourself with its features.
-For real-world usage, simply log in using your RepairShopr ``subdomain`` and ``API key`` to access your own data.
+You can sign in TicketShopr with the provided test data or simply log in using your RepairShopr ``subdomain`` and ``API key`` to access your own data.

 ![image](https://github.com/mariangle/ticketshopr/assets/124585244/fd84e0bf-153e-48f5-989b-c13b192fc53e)